Follow these tips to make your customers want to return to your store.

 2. Offer personalized customer service.

 These days, people are accustomed to being treated as nothing more than customers.
-You walk into your local big-box retail store and nobody knows that you've been there 100 times before.
+You walk into your local big-box retail store, and nobody knows that you've been there 100 times before.
 Don't treat your customers like this if you want their repeat business.
 The level of customer service you provide during a customer's visit to your store will dictate their view of you.
+Another great method of personalizing service is sending personalized email marketing, which is targeting an email campaign to a specific subscriber based on the data that you already have about them.
 Personalized service with lots of attention goes a long way toward building positive rapport (and repeat business).

 3. Give out future-use coupons.